- Testing Services

 Preparing for the TABE and Score Requirements

 TABE 11/12 measures literacy in these three key types: Foundational Skills, Literary Texts, and Informational Texts.
 Scores are expressed as scaled scores (the value of the actual number correct out of the possible total).
 Scores are valid for two years from the test date until the date a student enters a program of study and remain valid with continuous enrollment.
-Eastern Florida offers resources for preparing and also a remediation process available through Career and Technical Program Academic Support.
+Eastern Florida offers resources for preparing and also a remediation process that can include assistance from the EFSC Academic Support Centers.